yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 # Indexes

 GigaSpaces XAP includes a sophisticated built-in real-time indexing engine (regardless whether the space is persistent or not) that maintains a hash and btree like indexes for each indexed Space Class attribute.
-If you store a large number of Space objects from the same class type in the space, consider defining one or more indexes for attributes used with [template matching|Template Matching] or [SQL Query|SQLQuery].
+If you store a large number of Space objects from the same class type in the space, consider defining one or more indexes for attributes used with depanlinktemplate matchingtengahlink./template-matching.htmlbelakanglink or depanlinkSQL Querytengahlink./sqlquery.htmlbelakanglink.
 Defining indexes will improve the `Read/Take/ReadMultiple/TakeMultiple/Clear/Count` operations response time significantly.
 Remember, indexes impact `Write` and `Take` operations response time, so choose your indexed fields carefully - each index has an overhead.
-For more information see [Indexing].
+For more information see depanlinkIndexingtengahlink./indexing.htmlbelakanglink.

 # Inheritance Support